GaetanLepage/phd-manuscript/sections/5_rl/2_problem/0_index.typ

 The second component of the agent is the active audio-visual controller.
 It is responsible for implementing the navigation policy.
 A common feature extraction backbone uses #acrpl("GRU") @cho_learning_2014 to perform the core perception work.
-It is followed by two heads implementing the actor and the critic optimized by the #acr("PPO") algorithm.
+It is followed by two heads implementing the actor and the critic, optimized by the #acr("PPO") algorithm.
-The policy comprises two sub-policies: one for improving the separation quality when relatively close to the target source and an audio-visual navigation policy to get closer to it.
+The policy comprises two sub-policies: one for improving the separation quality when relatively close to the target source, and an audio-visual navigation policy to get closer to it.
 Both networks are trained in a cyclic pattern, ensuring continuous and synchronous overall performance improvement.
 A convincing experimental study is also conducted to demonstrate the approach's effectiveness.
 They propose two different benchmarks.
 In the _near-target_ task, the agent starts relatively  close to the target sound source.
 Here, it has to adjust its position to optimize for the separation score.
-In the _far-target_ setting, the agent is initially placed further from the source of interest and has to navigate the environment to get close to it eventually.
+In the _far-target_ setting, the agent is initially placed further from the source of interest and has to navigate the environment to eventually get close to it.
 This task variant targets leveraging audio-visual information to plan the shortest possible trajectory.
 Overall, the _Move2Hear_ framework successfully applies #acr("DRL") to a robotic navigation problem where the objective is motivated by audio perception.